TCU vs. Colorado Predictions & Picks – September 2

 Colorado Betting Info (2022)

-- The Buffaloes have a 13.3% chance to win this game based on the implied probability of the moneyline.
+- The moneyline for this contest implies a 13.3% chance of a victory for the Buffaloes.

-- The Buffaloes won just two games against the spread last season.
+- The Buffaloes covered just twice in 12 games with a spread last season.

-- Colorado was winless ATS (0-7) when playing as at least 20.5-point underdogs last season.
+- Colorado was winless ATS (0-7) when playing as at least 20.5-point underdogs last year.

-- The Buffaloes and their opponent combined to go over the point total nine out of 12 times last season.
+- A total of nine of Buffaloes games last year went over the point total.

 - Games involving Colorado last year averaged 54.8 points per game, a 8.7-point differential when compared to the over/under for this contest.